 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn internationally recognized certifications, documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-The Caribbean Marine Biology Voyage offers 2 college credits through Lesley University.
-Additionally, students earn 5 hours of documented community service and may pursue 6 PADI and Introduction to Yachting (IYT) certifications.
+The Caribbean Marine Biology Voyage offers 2 natural science college credits through Lesley University.
+Additionally, students earn 5 hours of documented community service and may pursue 2 PADI certifications.

 This course will introduce students to the vast field of marine science through an examination of the biological, physical and chemical composition of tropical marine communities.
 Students will spend the duration of this course living aboard a catamaran while traversing the Leeward Caribbean Islands and earning multiple scuba certifications.
 A mixture of traditional lectures and applied field exercises are designed to provide an immersive learning experience.
 In addition, students will explore common research techniques and equipment used in marine biology field research.

-During this 21-day live aboard voyage, students will learn fundamental sailing skills and complete 15+ scuba dives, for which they may earn multiple certifications including:
+During this 17-day live aboard voyage, students will learn fundamental sailing skills and complete 12+ scuba dives, for which they may earn multiple certifications including:

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 In the Caribbean, work directly with local marine parks in Saba and Statia to help protect and conserve the local reefs, beaches and marine life you have grown to love.
 The projects give you an opportunity to reflect on your adventures through the Caribbean and your responsibility to protect it as a global citizen.
 Past service opportunities include:

 Step aboard and prepare for the journey of a lifetime!
 Rise with the sun and share in the responsibility of maintaining your floating classroom.
-Over the next three weeks you will serve as the skipper, first mate, navigator, dive safety officer and chef for this journey.
+Over the next two and a half weeks you will serve as the skipper, first mate, navigator, dive safety officer and chef for this journey.
 Waste no time jumping into the turquoise water to learn how to scuba dive, or have a quick refresher if you’re already certified.
 Learn fundamental sailing skills while discussing the geology and natural history of the Leeward Islands on your sail to Ile Fourche.
-Initial lectures focus on fish ID, coral reef ecology and the interactions between different marine ecosystems.
-A sunset hike to the top of Ile Fourche’s rocky peaks gives you a view of mountainous islands in the distance – Saba, Statia, St. Barts and St. Kitts – all waiting to be discovered.
+Initial lessons focus on fish ID, coral reef ecology and the interactions between different marine ecosystems.
+A sunset hike to the top of Ile Fourche’s rocky peaks gives you a view of mountainous islands in the distance – Saba, Statia, and St. Barts – all waiting to be discovered.

 Sail to Statia to find a thriving marine park, healthy reefs and a growing artificial reef system.
 Slip below the surface to explore the Charlie Brown, an impressive 327-foot cable laying ship that is the newest addition to Statia’s artificial reef program.
 After a discussion with local stakeholders about marine resource management and the success of the Statia Marine Park, spend an afternoon doing marine service projects to help the reserve’s efforts.
 Wrap up with a hike to the top of the Quill and into the crater of this dormant volcano now blanketed in lush rainforest.

 Spend your final days on the magical island of Saba.
-The waters surrounding the island are protected by the Saba Marine Park, providing you with an extraordinary underwater classroom of reef formations and the greatest bio-diversity in the Caribbean.
-Round out your studies with discussions on life cycles, symbiotic relationships, morphology and counter current exchange.
-In the water, lay down quadrants and run transects to collect data on different types of habitats surrounding the pinnacles, walls and patch reefs of Man-O-War Shoals, Tent Reef Deep and Hot Springs.
-Before returning home, hike through rainforest and into the clouds to the top of Mt.
+The waters surrounding the island are protected by the Saba Marine Park, providing you with an extraordinary underwater classroom of reef formations and the greatest biodiversity in the Caribbean.
+Round out your studies with discussions on life cycles, symbiotic relationships, morphology and current exchange.
+In the water, collect data on different types of habitats surrounding the pinnacles, walls and patch reefs of Man-O-War Shoals, Tent Reef Deep and Hot Springs.
+Before returning home, hike through the rainforest and into the clouds to the top of Mt.
 Scenery.
-Your journey ends on the deserted island of Tintamare, celebrating your achievements and adventures together.
+Your journey ends on the deserted island of Tintamarre, celebrating your achievements and adventures together.

 Broadreach takes care of the parents and the teen.
 From the moment you sign up until your teen returns, your questions are answered, detailed information is given and you know that you are sending your teen off to a caring and responsible group.
 They “cut the cord” by limiting access to talk to your teen, but you still feel connected by reading about their adventures in the trip updates.
 I would highly recommend a Broadreach program.